Home » Paris » Stade de France Tickets

 Visit the Stade de France ticket booking page, select the date and the number of tickets you require, then book!

-Children between 17 years and younger enjoy a reduced ticket price of €11.
+Children under 17 years enjoy a reduced ticket price of €11.

 Stade de France tickets

-Experience the thrill of walking through the legendary Stade de France, the largest stadium in France, with this behind-the-scenes tour.
+Experience the thrill of walking through the legendary Stade de France with this behind-the-scenes tour.

-The tour covers the stadium’s unique architecture, its history and shares stories about the legendary events that took place here.
+The guided tour covers the stadium’s unique architecture and history and shares stories about the legendary events here.

 This tour also includes access to the Stade de France Museum.
 Immerse yourself in the stadium’s history, from its construction in 1995 to the present day.